Partners

 The Consortium

-Fondazione Bruno Kessler
+Fondazione Bruno Kessler - FBK

 The Sensors & Devices centre of Fondazione Bruno Kessler (FBK-SD) is a research centre of reference, in Italy and internationally, for the development of novel concepts in sensors and devices for fundamental science and technological applications.
 The FBK-SD research infrastructure includes a state-of-the-art cleanroom facility and a cryogenic laboratory dedicated to the characterisation of superconducting devices.
 In recent years, several supercoducting quantum devices have been developed and characterised at FBK, such as parametric amplifiers, qubits and Josephson junction-based sensors.

-Contact: Federica Mantegazzini
+Group of Dr. Federica Mantegazzini

 Aalto University

-Contact: Sorin Paraoanu
+Group of Prof. Sorin Paraoanu

 Silent Waves